 Every year the study-program director outlines in the PER the academic program and policies, including the program structure and curriculum.
 He develops the program curriculum in close consultation with the teaching staff and the curriculum committee.
 The Study-program Committee advises the study-program director on his curriculum and quality plans.
-The study-program director is in charge of the development and implementation of a quality management system.
-The Study-program Committee advises the study-program director on his curriculum and quality plans.
+The study-program director is also in charge of the development and implementation of a quality management system.
 The study-program director advises the Division Board on the academic program.
 Whenever necessary, he also advises the Division Board on quality improvement and performance of the academic staff.
 The study-program director relies on the Department Office for administrative and managerial support.
 The Department Office also advises the study-program director on academic issues.